flux-framework/flux-core/doc/man3/flux_shell_get_taskmap.rst

 :func:`flux_shell_get_taskmap` returns the current shell task map.
 The task map can be used to map job task ranks to node IDs and get the set of tasks assigned to any node ID.
-The returned ``struct taskmap`` object can be queried via the functions exported in ``libflux-taskmap.so``.
+The :type:`struct taskmap` object can be queried via the functions exported in ``libflux-taskmap.so``.

 RETURN VALUE
 ============

-This function returns a pointer to the shell's internal ``struct taskmap`` or ``NULL`` on failure with ``errno`` set.
+This function returns a pointer to the shell's internal :type:`struct taskmap` or ``NULL`` on failure with ``errno`` set.